rednoah/JDK-8189938/README.md

 ## Notes
-During the build `get-java.ps1` is used to fetch the latest JRE on first build.
+During the first build `get-java.ps1` is used to fetch the latest JRE.
 This may take a few minutes.
 This JRE is bundled with the APPX package.

 ## Test Case